 Continuous home care is initiated during times of crisis.
 If a patient suffers from unrelieved pain, severe anxiety, or any symptoms that necessitate around-the-clock treatment, continuous care becomes available.
 A nurse will remain in the patient’s home overnight and provide treatments.

 A patient may return to routine care, or they can be sent to an inpatient facility.
 Doctors may ask family members to assist with medical procedures.
-Families can still select treatments for their loved one.
+Families can still select treatments for their loved ones.

 A family may initiate respite care if they need time off.
 A patient will be admitted into an inpatient environment for up to five days.

 If a doctor cannot manage a patient’s symptoms at home, the patient goes to an inpatient facility.
-Inpatient care manages acute, short term problems, with the intent of discharging patients to their homes.
+Inpatient care manages acute, short-term problems, with the intent of discharging patients to their homes.

 A patient will remain in inpatient care for as long as they need.
 Doctors often prescribe aggressive actions to control symptoms, but patients and their families can advise treatments.
 A patient may be discharged and return home to routine or continuous care, or they may be transferred to a hospice facility.